sahirabibi/sahirabibi/README.md

   - 💬 Ask me about Javascript, Python, or React!
   - 🎯 Aspiring Goal: Learn more about cloud technologies ☁️

-#### Personal:
-  - 📖 Currently Reading: Crucial Conversations By: Kerry Patterson, et al.
-  - 👩🏽‍🎨 Currently Painting: With Acrylics!
-  - ✏️ Currently Writing: A Medium article on the pros/cons of going self-taught versus Bootcamp

 ### Reach Me At:
   - 📫 Email: sahirabibi96@gmail.com
   - 📄 LinkedIn: https://www.linkedin.com/in/sahirabibi/